rat-simon/informatikgarten.ch/sites/luz/content/europe/2023-metatheory.md

 [^wendt3]: Wendt 1999, 258.
 More generally chap.
 6.

 The brief sketch that follows paints a picture of an ideal-type conflict degeneration without any conflict resolving forces in order to illustrate it.
-Nothing here suggests that the ‘normal’ state of human affairs – the null hypothesis – is conflict-free or peaceful, or that human societies teleologically gravitate towards cooperation.[^pink] Indeed, I agree with Glasl: While _conflict_ _escalation_ is driven to a great degree by primitive, partly unconscious drives, _conflict de-escalation_ is usually a conscious, laborious, and rational effort.[^conscious] Overall, there simply is no state of nature; we possess the capacity for cooperation, rivalry, or violence.
+Nothing here suggests that the ‘normal’ state of human affairs is conflict-free or peaceful, or that human societies teleologically gravitate towards cooperation.[^pink] Indeed, I agree with Glasl: While _conflict escalation_ is driven to a great degree by primitive, partly unconscious drives, _conflict de-escalation_ is usually a conscious, laborious, and rational effort.[^conscious] There simply is no state of nature; **we possess the capacity for cooperation, rivalry, or violence**.

 [^pink]: In fact, after reading some of Steven Pinker’s work, I think such a view is rather difficult to entertain.
 Especially, Pinker, Steven. _The Better Angels of Our Nature: A History of Violence and Humanity_.
 London: Penguin, 2012.
 Also Pinker, Steven. _The Blank Slate: The Modern Denial of Human Nature_.
 New York: Penguin, 2003.
 [^conscious]: Glasl 2010, 197–8.
 Also consider Nelson Mandela: ‘Our talking to the enemy was the result of the domination of the brain over emotion.’
-[Nelson Mandela: ‘We Made the Brain Dominate the Blood’](https://www.youtube.com/watch?v=-wLpr2hzN4g) - Oprah Winfrey Network 2013.
+[Nelson Mandela: ‘We Made the Brain Dominate the Blood’](https://www.youtube.com/watch?v=-wLpr2hzN4g) -- Oprah Winfrey Network 2013.

-### 1-3 - Friends: ‘We have a problem’
+### 1-3 -- Friends: ‘We have a problem’

 Through the first three steps (the Kantian sphere of cooperation), the parties involved think in terms of **issues**.
 The sovereignty and physical integrity of the other participants is not only guaranteed, rather, it is so deeply internalised that the parties don’t even think about the possibility of violating it.
-For example, Switzerland ‘accidentally invaded’ neighbouring Liechtenstein in 2007 (170 infantry soldiers unknowingly crossed the unmarked border.[^swiss] Nobody doubted this was an accident and a simple apology sufficed to make amends.
+For example, Switzerland ‘accidentally invaded’ neighbouring Liechtenstein in 2007 (170 infantry soldiers unknowingly crossed the unmarked border).[^swiss] Nobody doubted this was an accident and a simple apology sufficed to make amends.
 The same scenario is impossible on, e.g., the Lebanese-Israeli border.

 [^swiss]: Oliver, Mark, and agencies.
 ‘Liechtenstein: No Retaliation for Swiss “Invasion”’. _The Guardian_, 2 March 2007, sec.
 World news. [http://www.theguardian.com/world/2007/mar/02/markoliver](http://www.theguardian.com/world/2007/mar/02/markoliver).